xournalpp/xournalpp.github.io/docs/guide/file-locations.md

 The config folder contains configuration files like

 - the `settings.xml` file, which stores Xournal++ settings
-- `autosave` subfolder for documents that have not been stored previously
 - `metadata` subfolder, which contains metadata of previously opened files
 - the `colornames.ini` file, which allows to configure colors

 ## Cache folder

-The cache folder contains the `errorlogs` subfolder, which stores crash logs.
+The cache folder contains the following subfolders:

+- `errorlogs` which stores crash logs
+- `autosaves` which stores autosaves of new non-saved documents

 ## Temporary folder